 Leila’s Shop straddles two units on Shoreditch’s Calvert Avenue: one functions as an eclectic greengrocer’s stacked from floor to ceiling with gourmet food stuffs.
 The second is a café serving a weekly changing lunch menu, to eat in or in a takeaway returnable tiffin tin, Wednesday — Friday using the ingredients sold next door, which reliably ends with a selection of sweet treats that offer a masterclass in seasonality and provenance.
 Desserts at Leila’s are led by baker supreme, Stroma Sinclair, formerly head pastry chef at Spring, whose creations include rhubarb and blood orange pavlova, or chocolate mousse cake with cream and kumquats to eat in, or bakes such as malt loaf, almond and quince cake, and homemade ginger snaps to take away.
 Swiss rolls recur throughout the year in seasonal variations, and a recent highlight was a citrus curd swiss roll that used YQ flour and brown sugar in the sponge, and a filling of Northiam Dairy’s unctuous unsweetened double cream along with a zingy curd featuring Sicilian blood orange, pink grapefruit, lemon, and bergamot.
 It is as familiar feeling and nostalgic as it is novel and refreshing; this interplay of homeliness and masterful execution being the hallmark of Leila’s cooking.

-Although the closure of beloved restaurant Honey & Co after over a decade on Warren Street marks the end of an era, its coffee, cardamom and walnut cake is a timeless classic that will endure at the new Bloomsbury location.
+Although the closure of beloved restaurant Honey & Co after over a decade on Warren Street marked the end of an era, its coffee, cardamom and walnut cake is a timeless classic that endures at the new Bloomsbury location and the original Honey & Spice deli.
 Coffee and walnut is a classic British cake — the kind of bake that might appear at a National Trust property.
 However, cardamom coffee is a cornerstone of the drinks menu at Honey & Co, and so it made sense to Srulovich and Packer that the trinity of coffee, cardamom and walnut would make for a splendid cake.
 Two layers of rich, honeyed, slightly savoury sponge — fragrant with coffee and floral with cardamom — are topped with waves of coffee cream and toasted walnuts, resulting in a cake that is equally suited to being enjoyed at breakfast or elevenses, as it is at teatime or as a post-dinner dessert.
-Whilst Honey & Co undergoes its relocation to Bloomsbury, this cake continues to be available at Honey & Spice deli on Warren Street and is available to order online as a 9 inch sharing cake.

 Hamlet’s Bakery is an online microbakery founded by self-taught baker, recipe developer and photographer Trevennon Dakota, offering an eclectic range of globally inspired baked goods for postal and local delivery, and trading on Saturday’s at Brick Lane’s Upmarket.
 The regularly changing menu is based on respectful globetrotting and playful flavour combinations.
 One of Hamlet Bakery’s most popular bakes is drømmekage, also known as “Danish dream cake,” which combines a wonderfully light and fluffy vanilla sponge with a thick, sticky, flapjack-esque caramelised coconut topping.
 Although commonplace in Denmark, Danish Dream Cake is relatively unheard of in London.
 Given the amount of replication across London bakeries, Hamlet Bakery’s penchant for niche regional bakes — always well-researched and well-executed — makes it an exciting bakery to watch.